abigaylerose03/AI-Mirror/README.md

 Download and save this file to the directory in this GitHub repo: https://github.com/opencv/opencv/blob/master/data/haarcascades/haarcascade_frontalface_default.xml

-In the terminal:
-Run emotions_recognition.py
-Run videoTester.py
+In the terminal run these commands below.
+They will run the code! emotions_recognition.py videoTester.py

 Make sure you have installed:
 pip3 install numpy